Wilson-Wu1/AlphaZeroTicTacToe/README.md

  Due to the restrictions of our assignment (pure MCTS), there is 1 case where the player can win (given the player goes first).

  In my testings, I have the player go first because this gives a big disadvantage to the robot.
- However, the user can pick who gets to go first.

  -----------------------------------------------------------------------------------------------------------------------------------
  Case 1)
  1. The player places a x on any corner.
 The robot will place an o in the center.